containerd/containerd/docs/snapshotters/blockfile.md

 Total space usage thus is 25+50+75=150MB.
 This is a fraction of the amount required if each layer's blockfile used the full 500MB, i.e. 1500MB in total.

+### Reflink-aware copies

+On host filesystems that support reflinks (XFS created with `reflink=1`, or btrfs), the per-layer copy step described above is implicitly turned into a copy-on-write clone:

+- **Linux**: the snapshotter's copy goes through Go's `io.Copy` between two `*os.File` handles, which delegates to the kernel's `copy_file_range(2)` syscall.
+On a reflink-capable filesystem, `copy_file_range(2)` shares extents rather than duplicating them, so each per-layer copy completes almost instantly and consumes no additional space until either side is written.
+- **Darwin**: the snapshotter explicitly calls `clonefile(2)`, which provides the equivalent behaviour on APFS.

+The end result is that the actual on-disk usage drops further than the sparse-file numbers above: the unchanged extents of the parent blockfile are shared with the child, and only blocks modified by the new layer cost real space.
+In other words, when the underlying filesystem supports reflinks, the blockfile snapshotter's storage efficiency is comparable to copy-on-write snapshotters like overlayfs or btrfs.

+If the underlying filesystem does not support reflinks, the snapshotter still works correctly — the copy simply falls back to a full data copy (with sparse holes preserved where possible).